 Clinical Work

-Supervised clinical practice in New York and New Jersey.
+Clinical work is available in New York and New Jersey.

 When the issue is no longer only performance.